unplugin/unplugin-vue-components/README.md

   // Subdirectory paths for ignoring namespace prefixes
   // works when `directoryAsNamespace: true`
   globalNamespaces: [],

+  // auto import for directives
+  // default: `true` for Vue 3, `false` for Vue 2
+  // For Vue 2, there may be performance losses during compilation and runtime.
+  directives: true,

   // filters for transforming targets
   include: [/\.vue$/, /\.vue\?vue/],